Preventive Dental Health Care

 Vaca & Kirby Dental believes a healthy serving of preventive dental care is the best way to get and maintain a beautiful smile.
-Our preventive services are how we keep your teeth truly clean and catch small dental issues before they can cause you real headaches.
+Our preventive dental services will keep your teeth truly clean and catch small issues before they can cause bigger problems with your oral health.
 By spotting things such as tooth decay and gum disease early, Dr. David Vaca, Dr. Chris Kirby, and our team can give you a stunning smile.
 You can learn more about our preventive care below, and be sure to contact our office to schedule your next appointment!
 In addition to Longview, we’re happy to serve patients from Marshall, Kilgore, and several East Texas communities!